 Problems a life coach can help solve

-Now that we know how a life coach can help you, let us look into some of the problems they can help with:
+Now that we know ‘how can a life coach help me’, let us look into some of the problems they can help overcome:

 One of the most common issues that many people face is procrastination.
 According to psychologists, procrastination is actually a coping mechanism that people use to avoid the pain of an unwanted task.
 It is important to remember that many people feel extremely guilty about procrastinating.
 As a coach, you can help your clients deal with the intense guilt associated with procrastination.